How to use display ads for affiliate marketing

 • Behavioral and interest targeting through DSPs or ad networks

-• Lookalike and CRM-based audience expansion
+• Lookalike and CRM-based audience expansion where consent and platform rules allow

-• Geo-, device- and dayparting considerations for campaign segmentation
+• Geo, device, and dayparting considerations for campaign segmentation

 Creative and messaging guidelines